You know what those are? The covers of all my free books, available to download as epubs, mobi and pdfs right now from this site 🙂

 Up until yesterday, I had all my free books on Tablo and Wattpad instead of or as well as here.
 Don’t get me wrong, those are both lovely platforms, but as primarily social places they aren’t great for discoverability unless you’re willing and able to pour a LOT of time and energy into the community side of things.
-I tend to try a bunch of stuff and stick with what works, and I found it made more sense to focus on this site and Twitter, where I already connect with other writers and readers, and DeviantArt, which has been my online creative community of choice since 2005 (a friend recently pointed out that my DA account was now old enough to have it’s own DA account and I still haven’t gotten over that).
+I tend to try a bunch of stuff and stick with what works, and I found it made more sense to focus on places I’ve already been inhabiting for a few years.

 I liked the whole read-on-any-device thing that Tablo, Wattpad and books-shared-as-blog-posts (which I’m also no longer doing) offered, but downloadable epubs, mobis and pdfs also tick that box.
 I recently began to consciously ask myself “Why am I doing this?” about a whole bunch of stuff, and it freaked me out how many times the answer was “Because the tools exist” or “Because I can” even though I was already doing the thing elsewhere and/or better.
 In short, I was repeating actions for no good reason.
 I figure it makes more sense to go with the best/most productive/most constructive option and direct my focus there.
 So that’s what I’m doing.